tommyettinger/colorful-gdx/README.md

 not identical; some colors have simpler names, like `Green` instead of `Shamrock Green` or `Yellow` instead of `Lemon`.
 Naming 256 colors, some of them very similar, was not easy, and some choices are probably odd.

+### HSLC

+HSLC doesn't allow changing alpha, so it may be unsuitable for some tasks, but it does allow smooth hue rotations across the HSL hue range, can saturate or desaturate colors like the two Chroma values can in YCwCmA, and has similar luma adjustment to YCwCmA as well.
+Like with YCwCmA, when you tint with all values equal to 0.5f, then the result color shouldn't change.
+Raising or lowering hue (stored in the red channel) will rotate the hue away from the input color.
+Raising saturation (stored in the green channel) will make the colors more vivid, while decreasing it wll make them closer to grayscale.
+Raising lightness (stored in the blue channel) will make colors lighter (it can make them brighter than the original color if lightness is greater than 0.5), while lowering it will make colors darker.
+Contrast affects how rapidly the lightness in input colors changes, so when contrast is high, even slightly different mid-range colors will have stark lightness differences, while when contrast is low, most lightness will be in the mid-range.

 ## Samples

+These all show YCwCmA changes.

 Tinting with gray as the color causes no change to the original image.
 ![Tinting with gray](https://i.imgur.com/1Nq43hx.png)